Entity Matching using Large Language Models: Automated Error Analysis

 Table~\ref{tab:error-classes-dblp} and Table~\ref{tab:error-classes-walmart} show the generated error classes for both datasets and for each class the number of errors that fall into these classes.
 The latter are manually annotated by three domain experts.
 For DBLP-Scholar, three additional error classes were created but for the sake of presentation are not listed in the table.
 The full set of created error classes, as well as the false positives and false negatives used to create them are found in the accompanying repository.
-The numbers show that the automatically created error classes are relevant and cover not only frequent errors but also rarer errors.
-For example, for the DBLP-Scholar dataset, the first error class of the false positives references putting too much emphasis on the similarity of publication titles which is deemed correct by a human annotator for 15 of the 26 errors, while the third error class is relevant only for 5 of the errors, namely those where the model seemed to put too much emphasis on matching year and venue information in the pairs while ignoring crucial difference in the other attributes.
-After manual inspection, all of the created error classes are relevant for the errors being made and support a deeper understanding of what causes these errors and can lead to actions to improve the matching pipeline.
-For example, the general heterogeneity of the venues in the DBLP-Scholar dataset could prompt the user to improve the normalization of these values.
-Additionally, many of the discovered reasons for errors could be directly incorporated into the prompts asking for a matching decision to steer the model to avoid these errors.
+The counts in the \textit{\# errors} columns of Table~\ref{tab:error-classes-dblp} and Table~\ref{tab:error-classes-walmart} show that the automatically created error classes are relevant and cover not only frequent errors but also rarer errors.
+For example, for the DBLP-Scholar dataset, the first error class of the false positives refers to putting too much emphasis on the similarity of publication \textit{titles} which is deemed correct by a human annotator for 15 of the 26 errors, while the third error class is relevant only for 5 of the errors, namely those where the model seemed to put too much emphasis on matching \textit{year} and \textit{venue} information in the pairs while ignoring crucial difference in the other attributes.
+After manual inspection, all of the created error classes are relevant for the errors being made and support a deeper understanding of what causes these errors.
+Some of the error classes also point at actions that could be taken to improve the matching pipeline.
+For example, the heterogeneity of how publication \textit{venues} are listed in the DBLP-Scholar dataset (Table~\ref{tab:error-classes-dblp}, error class 2 for false negatives) could prompt the user to improve the normalization of these values.